 Students are expected to complete the components of their degree requirements in a timely manner.
 Supervisory Committees are required to review, assess, and report to the GCTS on this matter.
-A progress report must be submitted annually to the GCTS by October 1 (students in the Coursework or Prospectus stages) or June 1 (students in General Exams, Proposal, or Thesis Writing stages).
-See General Regulations, §A8.5.2.
+Each year, students are responsible for submitting the appropriate Annual Report Form to the GCTS by October 1 (students in the Coursework, Prospectus or General Exam stages) or June 1 (students in the Proposal or Thesis Writing stages).
+Annual Report Forms may be found at www.tst.edu/academic/resources-forms.
+See also General Regulations, §A8.5.2, §A9.
 TST Colleges require timely completion of annual program requirements as conditions for the awarding of scholarships and bursary awards.
 Satisfactory progress also includes fulfilling stipulated language requirements.